Reconciliation Action Plan

 The City's Reconciliation Action Plan Working Group (RAPWG) meets quarterly to assist in the implementation of our Innovate Reconciliation Action Plan (RAP) 2018 - 2020.
 The current RAP working group recognise the positive contributions that people from all backgrounds can make towards reconciliation and welcomes the involvement of community members to join us on our reconciliation journey.

-For more information, please contact Family Services.
+For more information, please contact the Family Services team.